Keystone Building | |

 It was added to the National Register of Historic Places in 1979.

 Built in 1875 as the State Printing Office, it is a six-story office building, plus basement that is seven bays wide and twelve bays deep.
 It is faced in granite on the first floor with brick above.
-It was remodeled in 1917, with the addition of a structural steel frame and twelve-inch reinforced floors.[1]
+In the late 1890s the Star-Independent newspaper moved into the building to print.
+Edward J. Stackpole Sr. bought out the Star-Independent in February 1917.
+That year it was remodeled by the Kuhn family, with the addition of a structural steel frame and twelve-inch reinforced floors.
+Around 1926 it was renamed the Keystone Building.[1]
+[2]

 It was added to the National Register of Historic Places in 1979.